stefanor/talks/slides.md

 * Web views for tasks
 * Executor interface for sandboxing task and providing environments

+# Presenter Notes

+Before STF M1 we had artifacts and the basic sbuild task (using schroot).

 ---

 # STF M2: Scheduled Tasks

 * Workflows
 * Collections

+# Presenter Notes

+These were both big complex tasks with

 ---